iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_resource-modeling.markdown

 <p id="notice"><%= notice %></p>
 {% endhighlight %}

-Do the same for `app/views/comments/show.html.erb`.
-These lines are not necessary as we've put the notice in the `app/views/layouts/application.html.erb` file.
+This line is not necessary as we've put the notice in the `app/views/layouts/application.html.erb` file.

 ## Step 3: Setup the User model